nodejs/readable-stream/README.md

    https://github.com/nodejs/node/pull/17979

 ## Version 2.x.x

-v2.x.x of `readable-stream` supports all Node.js version from 0.8, as well as evergreen browsers and IE 10 & 11.
+v2.x.x of `readable-stream` is a cut of the stream module from Node 8 (there have been no semver-major changes from Node 4 to 8).
+This version supports all Node.js versions from 0.8, as well as evergreen browsers and IE 10 & 11.

 ### Big Thanks